Jotchua-Programming/Genetic-Algorithm-for-the-Circle-Packing-Problem/README.md

 - Tournament Selection: Utilizes a robust tournament selection mechanism to balance exploration and exploitation during evolution.

-- Visualization: Includes tools to visualize circle packing solutions, making it easier to evaluate results.
+- Visualisation: Includes tools to visualise circle packing solutions, making it easier to evaluate results.

 - Configurable Parameters: Easily adjust parameters such as population size, mutation rate, and number of generations.